voidfiles/rumproarious.com/content/post/2010-06-13-two-kids-in-two-years-best-time-management-strategy-ever.markdown

 wordpress_id: '67'
 ---

+I wrote this a long time ago.
+I had a different view of the world that I no longer share with this younger version of my self.
+I'm not deleting it because I want the reminder for my self.
+I want to remind anyone who reads this my self included, that being kind is not a weakness and seeking to build empathy will never be a bad way to spend some time.

+---

 In the last week I have heard two co-workers exclaim lack of energy when they get home, and therefore can't find the time to work on extracurricular activities.
 When I hear this, I go-off a little, I know its unfair, and I shouldn't care what other people do, but I have two kids at home, and I still find the time to make things.

 I am slowly forgetting what my life was like before I had kids, not so much the things I did, but more like what my daily routine was, but I am pretty sure I felt the same way.
 When I got home I wanted to relax, I knew that I had time later to do what I wanted.
 Later never came though.